 In the late 1950s and early 60s, the production mainly went into household and consumer electronic appliances.
 Among others, PHILIPS TV- and radio plants were supplied, as well as the Philishave shaver production, which is one of our outstanding customers since over 50 years.

 In the 1970s, production was concentrated on turned parts for video, audio tape and dictation devices.
 In 1975, Günter Althoff jun., the founders’ grandson, joined the company.
 In the same year, the company started to supply customers in the field of industrial switch device manufacturing.
 In the 1980s, customers from the locks and security industry further increased business activities.
 Since that time, business in all different branches was constantly raised by the acquisition of CNC driven automatic lathes.

-With Matthias Oettel, who joined the company in 2010, the company will be continued in the fourth generation.
+With Matthias Oettel, who joined the company in 2010, the company is continued in the fourth generation.
 Since then, several new customers from the automotive industry were gained.